OWASP Top 10 Mobile Risks and Threats

 “Yes, they are often confused.
 The Insecure Data Storage is all about exposing critical information consciously, on the other hand, Unintended Data Leakage is more about how OS handles data while application developers have no idea about it,” Ralph went into the details, “Imagine that if Android or iOS by default takes screenshots regularly to analyze app performance, there is a chance that it’ll also save sensitive data at any point.”

-Business Risks: Risks depends on the kind of data being stored on the phones.
+Business Risks: Risks depend on the kind of data being stored on the phones.
 Personally identifiable information (PII) leads to identity theft.
 Credit card and credential details cause fraudulent transactions.
-Loss of customer trust and business reputation damage are always on the cards.
+Loss of customer trust and business reputation damage is always on the cards.

 “Often mobile app developers, either for ease of functionality or simply out of negligence, set poor rules to validate genuine users.
 Take your iFish application for instance.
 When you get a request from a certain device id, you authorize it as a genuine customer.
 I simply have to spoof my device id to access the application and initiate fraud transactions.
 Then there are autofill password issues that malware and malicious apps in the background can use,” Ralph talked about a widespread problem.